Trabala vishnou

-Trabala vishnou, the rose-myrtle lappet moth, is a moth of the family Lasiocampidae.
-It is found in southern Asia, including Pakistan, India, Bangladesh, Thailand, Sri Lanka, Myanmar, Java, China, Japan, Taiwan, Hong Kong, Vietnam and Indonesia.
+Trabala vishnou, the rose-myrtle lappet moth, is a species of moth in the family Lasiocampidae.
+It is found in southern Asia, including Pakistan, India, Bangladesh, Thailand, Sri Lanka, Myanmar, China, Japan, Taiwan, Vietnam, and Indonesia.
 Four subspecies are recognized.

 Description

 Adult

 The wingspan is about 67 mm for females and 47 for males.
 The body colour of the male is apple green.
 Antennae ochreous brown.
 The disk of the forewing and the inner margin of the hindwing are whitish.
 Forewings with a faint pale antemedial line curved below the costa.
 There is a dark speck at end of cell, and a pale straight oblique postmedial line which becomes medial on the hindwing.
 Both wings have a series of small submarginal dark spots.
 The female is yellowish green, which fades to ochreous.
 Lines and spots of both wings are enlarged and blackish.
 The spot at the end of the cell of the forewing is large, conspicuous and irrorated (sprinkled) with black scales, and sometimes centered with grey.
 A reddish-brown patch thickly irrorated with black occupying whole medial inner area from median nervure to inner margin.
 Cilia of wings are blackish.